 Chez Prune is the cafe-bar that put Canal St-Martin on the map.
 Café Marly overlooks the Louvre's inner courtyard, while homemade ginger lemonade and hibiscus flower cordial make L’Ebouillanté, footsteps from the Seine, an artsy favourite.

 The tranquil, 4.5km-long Canal St-Martin in northeastern Paris was surely created with sunny spring days in mind – reflections on the water are superbly photogenic and a stroll or cycle along the canal’s leafy towpaths or between trendy boutiques is like a scene straight out of a film.
 Watch canal boats pass through locks and beneath vintage swing bridges that pivot 90 degrees when boats approach.

 Spring in Paris is about sitting outside and feasting on the city’s extraordinarily varied cuisine.
 Gastronomic restaurants rarely have outdoor seating, but budget and midrange places do.

-Immediate hot spots near the Eiffel Tower – popular among the local office crowd for a brasserie lunch in the midday sun – are La Mascotte and Upper Crèmerie.
+Hot spots near the Eiffel Tower – popular among the local office crowd for a brasserie lunch in the midday sun – are La Mascotte and Upper Crèmerie.
 In Le Marais, a trendsetting crowd lunches in the hidden courtyard of Derrière, while the terrace at Mini Palais is magnifique for soaking up the old-world atmosphere of art nouveau Paris.
 Beloved Left Bank addresses include casual Le Square and Yves Camdeborde’s raved-about gourmet bistro Le Comptoir du Relais.
-Chez Nathalie is a sweet spot in the 13th arrondissement to dine on modern French.
+Chez Nathalie is a sweet spot in the 13th arrondissement to dine on modern French cuisine.